JourneymanGeek/Windows-Build-Repository/Readme.md

 I also use an [IODD](http://iodd.kr/wordpress/) external HDD - so most of my installs are done via ISOs https://github.com/AveYo/MediaCreationTool.bat seems a very nice tool to get them.

+https://github.com/builtbybel/ThisIsWin11 seems to be a nice tool for debloating a new windows 11 install